 This was the film chosen to preview the Spanish Film Festival for 2024 and it's quite the heart-wrencher.
-Based on true story, from a book by Francesc Escribano, it tells the story of Antonio Benaiges (Enric Auquer), an idealistic teacher from Catalonia, who takes up a position in the small town of Bañuelos de Bureba in 1935.
+Based on a true story, from a book by Francesc Escribano, it tells of Antonio Benaiges (Enric Auquer), an idealistic teacher from Catalonia, who takes up a position in the small town of Bañuelos de Bureba in 1935.
 This town is probably like many others of the time - conservative, religious and fearful of outsiders.
 It's also full of kids who haven't seen the sea, which brings us to the title.
 Discovering that his charges have no idea about the sea, Antonio promises to take them on a trip to the Catalan coast, and much of the film is about his attempts to get permission from their inflexible parents.

 The depressing backdrop to all this is the impending Spanish Civil War between the Republicans and the Nationalists.
 Antonio ruffles a whole pelican's worth of feathers, from the politically pragmatic mayor, Alcalde (Antonio Mora), to the Snape-ish priest, the suitably named Padre Primitivo (Milo Taboada).
 This doesn't help his cause when the fascists come sniffing around.
 The kids that slowly roll up to be taught Antonio's modern methods appear to be his one bulwark, save for the cautious old cleaner of his house, Charo (Luisa Gavasa).